Student Loans for Ohio State University Students

 Typically, the first step to discover what type of financial aid you qualify for is submitting a FAFSA.
 To do so, you will need your full name, birthday, Social Security number, school information, current tax records, and any other pertinent financial or income information.
 If you are a dependent student – if you are under age 24 and have no dependents or spouse – you will also need your parents’ Social Security numbers, tax records, and financial information.
 The FAFSA uses your information to calculate your expected family contribution, or EFC.
 This is then used to determine how much and what type of federal, state, or institution financial aid you may receive.

-To complete your FAFSA, you will first need to create a Federal Student Aid PIN that will allow you to submit and sign your FAFSA electronically.
-This PIN acts as your digital signature and also grants you access to your federal student financial aid information.
+To complete your FAFSA, you will first need to create a FSA ID that will allow you to submit and sign your FAFSA electronically.
+This ID acts as your digital signature and also grants you access to your federal student financial aid information.
 Be sure to keep this in a safe place and do not share it with anyone.
 Once your FAFSA has been submitted, the school you have chosen will receive your EFC and other information directly.
 If you are awarded federal financial aid, it will go directly to the school on your behalf to pay for tuition and fees first and then room and board.
 If there is any money outstanding, that may be disbursed directly to you to cover additional educational expenses, including books and supplies, child care, and transportation.

 Federal and State Financial Aid